Cure Violence (CeaseFire Chicago)

 For more information about this local adaptation, refer to the program descriptive sheet.

-- Ceasefire in the HRM – A Nova Scotian Approach (Province of Nova Scotia, Department of Justice Crime Prevention Unit, Public Safety and Security Division, Nova Scotia Department of Justice) (Nova Scotia) (2013-2018) (process and outcome evaluation in progress)
+- Ceasefire in the HRM – A Nova Scotian Approach (Province of Nova Scotia, Department of Justice Crime Prevention Unit, Public Safety and Security Division, Nova Scotia Department of Justice) (Nova Scotia) (2013-2018) (process and outcome evaluation completed)

 Main Findings from Canadian Outcome Evaluation Studies